EMS Training

 This research study aimed to evaluate the acute effects of a single session of whole-body electromyostimulation (WB-EMS) combined with classic resistance training on isometric and endurance strength, as well as flexibility in active women.
 Additionally, the study assessed the safety of this protocol by monitoring CK levels 48 hours post-training.
 Sixteen active women aged around 22 years were randomly assigned to an experimental EMS group (EMSG) and a control group (CG).
 The EMSG performed resistance exercises with WB-EMS, while the CG performed the same exercises without WB-EMS.

-Experimental EMS Group (EMSG):
+Experimental EMS Group (EMSG)

 Performed voluntary strength exercises including full squat, hip thrust, and Romanian deadlift.
 Each exercise was performed in 4 sets of 12 repetitions.